snakierboss52/invalidate-cloudfront-action/README.md

 # Requirements

-*Previously you must have configured your action of AWS Credentials using your Access and Secret Key below you have an example of how can you do this*
+*Previously you must have configured your action of AWS Credentials using your Access and Secret Key.
+You have an example of how to do it below*

 ```
     - name: Setup AWS CLI